damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 Now instead of committing directly to `master`, I’m going to create a new branch, named with the issue number.

 > * Set target branch to `1-homepage` (no longer than 24 characters)

-And it gives me an option to create a Merge Request for us, how nice of it.
-Let's go ahead and do that.

 > * Leave start a new merge request checked
 > * Commit

-We’re now asked to create the merge request.
-GitLab knows by the branch name that it closes issue #1 and adds that message automatically.
-Let's hit submit.
+And now it gives me an option to create a Merge Request, how nice of it.
+Let's go ahead and do that.
+GitLab knows by the branch name that it closes issue #1 and adds that message automatically so we don't have to do anything except hit submit.

 > * Submit new merge request
 > * If popup asks to show notifications, click Allow.

 ## Test (CI)

-As soon as the Merge Request is created, we see it kicking off the CI/CD Pipeline that will test our contributed code.
+As soon as the Merge Request is created, we see it kicked off the CI/CD Pipeline that will test our contributed code.

 > * Click on Pipelines
 > * Click on first pipeline

-Here we see a simple pipeline that contains 3 stages for build, test, and staging.
+Here we see a simple pipeline that contains ~~3 stages for build, test, and staging~~ 2 stages for build and deploy...

-### Test Stage
+### ~~Test Stage~~

-There are 2 parallel tests.
-Let's click through one of them and see the build log.
+~~There are 2 parallel tests.
+Let's click through one of them and see the build log.~~

-> * Click on `test1`
+~~> * Click on `test1`~~

-### OpenShift progress
+### Runner progress

-While it’s running, we can head back to OpenShift to see that our GitLab Runner is working directly with Kubernetes to spawn new containers for each job, as they are needed.
+While it’s running, we can head back to our Kubernetes console to see that our GitLab Runner is working directly with Kubernetes to spawn new containers for each job, as they are needed.

-> * Go to OpenShift, GitLab project
+> * Go to Kubernetes, GitLab namespace
 > * Show runner pods

 ## Review (MR)